Ever found yourself tied up in knots over the insane contradiction of either being too much or not enough, regardless of what you do?

 Our shared experience of this web is summed up pretty much as follows:

 For as long as I can remember I have feared that I am not enough.
 As a child I wasn’t intelligent enough, then as a teen I also wasn’t pretty enough or skinny enough or sexy enough.
 As a young adult I added not being fun enough to the list.
 Yup, one of my most crippling insecurities as an adult is that I am boring.

-Then, when it comes to showing up online or running a business or starting new relationships, despite all those fears of not being funny/stimulating/bold enough, I dim my light because I fear someone will actually be turned off by me showing up as my full self.
+Then, it comes to showing up online or running a business or starting new relationships.
+Despite all those fears of not being funny/stimulating/bold enough, I dim my light.
+Because I fear someone will actually be turned off by me showing up as my full self.

 Too outspoken, too easy, too strong willed, too opinionated, too provocative, too masculine, too feminine, too independent, too… too… too…too much ME.